 At this point, I was talking to people in Boston about setting up Market Assist.
 A physical location, in Boston.
 I was to do business dev, in NYC, and I was the founder.
 We were to hire a talented CEO to run it and a board member friend of mine was also involved.
 He has influence, in Boston, and he could also generate business and trust.

 However, I went up to Boston, to meet with the board member, Jim Collins and the new CEO and I popped into Akamai, to say hello to those I had worked with and to ask if they had any extra marketing to offload to our new boutique marketing agency, for tech.
-Days later, i was back in NYC, hearing voices.
+I brought them a box of donuts.
+Days later, I was back in NYC, hearing voices.
 Hearing Akamai managers in my head.
-They were offloading alright, but at this point I didn't understand their technology.
+They were offloading, alright, data into my energy field and programs into my mind, but at this point, I didn't understand their technology.